whuwuteng/Aerial_Stereo_Dataset/README.md

 The training and evaluation dataset is also provided, the structure of the folder is same with the [old version](https://github.com/whuwuteng/benchmark_ISPRS2021).

 Because the whole dataset is  too large, so only the used in the paper is uploaded.
 The data will be hosted by [Zenodo](https://zenodo.org/), because the limitation is **50GB**, so the **dataset used** be in the paper and the **pre-trained models** are available on Zenodo.
+(Don't upload data for the community "Photogrammetry - Geological Remote Sensing", the dataset must be reviewed, and it will takes too long time to wait, and I give up.)

 ### ISPRS-Vaihingen